Kshitij2703/REAL-IMAGE-TO-SKETCH/README.md

 # Image to sketch cycle gan
- sycle gan is used and Blur-image dataset from kaggle
+ cycle gan is used and Blur-image dataset from kaggle Run more epocs to get a good result i had limited memory space